 This post is also available in: Italiano

-Quando si parla di MMA e di UFC ci sono una serie di termini che vengono abitualmente usati e che devi conoscere per riuscire a seguire bene le telecronache infuocate ed entusiasmanti che vengono con passione usate durante gli infuocati match di MMA.
+Quando si parla di glossario di UFC e delle MMA ci sono una serie di termini che vengono abitualmente usati e che devi conoscere per riuscire a seguire bene le telecronache infuocate ed entusiasmanti che vengono con passione usate durante gli infuocati match di mixed martial arts.

 Il Glossario delle parole più utilizzate nell’UFC.